peterconsuegra/countries_regions_and_cities_by_pete/README.md

 # Countries, Regions and Cities by Pete

-An agile way to implement Countries, Regions and Cities in your project, without the need to create additional tables
+An agile way to implement Countries, Regions, and Cities in a scaffold of your Ruby On Rails project, without the need to create additional tables

 ## Installation